10yard/dkafe/readme.md

 ## DKWolf

 DKAFE comes with my custom lightweight build of WolfMAME named DKWolf,  it supports only Donkey Kong drivers.

-This build has functionality disabled for save/load states, cheats, rewind, throttling etc. to make competition more challenging.

-Gameplay recordings are saved to DKAFE's **/dkwolf/inp** folder.

 It is possible to set up other emulators and roms if you do not wish to use the default Donkey Kong focussed frontend.